platform-experience/serviceportal-widget-library/pe-foexp-devices/Readme.md

 ## Sample Data and Data Structures
 ---
 Sample data is provided as variables in the Server Script.
-Configure the category sysids for the links on the home page using the three (3) variables at the top of the Server Script.
+Configure the category sys_ids for the links on the home page using the three (3) variables at the top of the Server Script.
 ```javascript
 var laptopsSysId = 'd258b953c611227a0146101fb1be7c31';
 var phonesSysId = 'd68eb4d637b1300054b6a3549dbe5db2';